EFS-OpenSource/calibration-framework/README.rst

 Calibration framework in Python 3 for Neural Networks.
 For full API reference documentation, visit https://fabiankueppers.github.io/calibration-framework.

-Copyright (C) 2019-2020 Ruhr West University of Applied Sciences, Bottrop, Germany AND Visteon Electronics Germany GmbH, Kerpen, Germany
+Copyright (C) 2019-2021 Ruhr West University of Applied Sciences, Bottrop, Germany AND Elektronische Fahrwerksysteme GmbH, Gaimersheim, Germany

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this